Upper-convected time derivative

 It can be shown that the upper-convected time derivative of a spacelike vector field is just its Lie derivative by the velocity field of the continuum.

 The upper-convected derivative is widely used in polymer rheology for the description of the behavior of a viscoelastic fluid under large deformations.

+Notation

+The form the equation is written in is not entirely clear due to different definitions for $\nabla \mathbf{v}$.
+This term can be found defined as $(\nabla \mathbf{v})_{ij}=\frac {\partial v_j}{\partial x_i}$ or its transpose (for example see Strain-rate tensor containing both).
+Changing this definition only necessitates changes in transpose operations and is thus largely inconsequential and can be done as long as one stays consistent.
+The notation used here is picked to be consistent with the literature using the upper-convected derivative.

 Examples for the symmetric tensor A

 Simple shear

 For the case of simple shear: